ericclack/pygamezero_candy/doc/part2.rst

 What about the causes?

 * 1 & 2 are caused by the array indexes (x and y) being out of range, in other words: less than zero, or greater than the size of the array
-* 3 & 4 are caused by us not writing the code yet.
+* 3 & 4 are caused because we're not written the code yet.

 What about fixes?